Tower Hamlets Summer University: 1993

-In 1993, Lord Young of Dartington commissioned a research project to find out why youth crime increased each summer.
-The research concluded with a number of recommendations regarding summer provision for young people in the borough.
+In 1993, Lord Young of Dartington commissioned a research project led by a young Rushnara Ali, now MP for Bethnal Green and Stepney, to find out why youth crime increased each summer.
+The research concluded with several recommendations regarding summer provision for young people in the borough.

 1995

 In 1995, the Education Business Partnership and the borough invested time and money in piloting a programme of activities for 14- to 21-year-olds.
 This blue-print for Summer Uni was thoroughly documented with all results published in the autumn.

 1996

-In 1996, two senior workers from the youth and arts sector (David Holloway OBE and Elizabeth Lynch) were seconded from the London Borough of Tower Hamlets, becoming the Directors of TH Summer University and established the Tower Hamlets programme and national roll-out.
+In 1996, two senior workers from the youth and youth arts sectors, David Holloway OBE and Elizabeth Lynch, were seconded from the London Borough of Tower Hamlets, becoming the Directors of TH Summer University, establishing the Tower Hamlets programme and national roll-out.
 It was registered as a charity and company limited by guarantee ("Tower Hamlets Summer Education Ltd") in February of that year.

+Having obtained the second UK Lottery Award, Elizabeth and David piloted and grew a programme of courses using conceptual arts, participative education and innovation.
+For example, the maths and sports course enabled those challenged to realise they were using maths all the time.
+Having young people at front and centre of the organisation provided a strong youth voice, which was inspirational and "if your mate is talking about it, it must be good".

 This pilot was additionally the blue print for the University of the First Age in 1996.